 Each of the 3 years of residency is divided into 4 rotations each lasting 3 months.
 Details for each year are given below.

-1st year: The first year focuses on attaining the basic clinical skills and fund of knowledge needed to properly evaluate and manage the majority of ophthalmic pathology encountered.
+The first year focuses on attaining the basic clinical skills and fund of knowledge needed to properly evaluate and manage the majority of ophthalmic pathology encountered.
 Lectures, clinical conferences and wetlabs combine with extensive guided clinical experience to achieve this goal.
-Six months are spent at the Rocky Mountain Lions Eye Institute (RMLEI) and 3 months each are spent at the VA Hospital and at Denver Health Hospital (Denver’s county hospital).
+Six months are spent at the Rocky Mountain Lions Eye Institute (RMLEI) and 3 months each are spent at the VA Hospital and at Denver Health Medical Center (Denver’s county hospital).

 RMLEI A: This rotation is spent mainly working with the glaucoma faculty at RMLEI.
 Residents learn the interpretation of visual field testing, nerve fiber layer analyses and gonioscopy.
 The busy clinics allow them to examine and review the medical and surgical management of the many varieties of glaucoma with guidance from leading experts in the field.